Interview: This Year’s Most Inspirational Hikers in New Zealand

 A Frenchman and a Canadian walk across New Zealand… Any travel story sounds like the setup to a joke.
 Perhaps because it’s so far from everyday life, which is exactly the point of backpacking.
-Taylor, our said Canadian, studied for 4 years before deciding to embark on a journey to New Zealand where she could tackle hikes and “slay as many orcs as possible”, despite using crutches for lengthy walks.
+Taylor, our said Canadian, studied for four years before deciding to embark on a journey to New Zealand where she could tackle hikes and “slay as many orcs as possible”, despite using crutches for lengthy walks.
 Nans, from France, left his movie-making job behind to come to –surprise, surprise – Middle Earth.
 Of course, you don’t completely base a decision on a fantasy movie.

 Despite living thousands of miles apart, the backpackers happened to meet each other in New Zealand with the same goal in mind: to do a Great Walk.
 Now they are well on their way to completing all 9!
 We talk to the Nans and Taylor about their quest through Middle Earth.

 One of the great things about the people you meet when backpacking is meeting people from all walks of life.
 So, who were Nans and Taylor before they came to New Zealand?

 Taylor, from Canada, just finished studying English Literature at university.

 Nans, from France, was a movie maker who did advertising for local companies.

 The Lord of the Rings is often a drawcard for New Zealand.
 After all, about 6% of visitors say it is the main reason they come to New Zealand.
 For the other 94%, we were likely to be introduced to New Zealand through the movie trilogy, but we realise there’s so much more here.
 As Taylor says: “Of course, I knew there was more to the country than just the film locations, but my initial intention was to come here and slay as many orcs as possible.”